morhendos/tenis-del-parque/docs/MATCH_MANAGEMENT_GUIDE.md

 ## 🐛 Issues Fixed
 - ✅ Import path errors fixed (using relative imports instead of @/ alias)
 - ✅ All API endpoints tested and working
+- ✅ Admin UI improved with consistent styling
+- ✅ Player deletion implemented with safety checks

+## 🎨 UI Improvements Made
+- ✅ Sidebar navigation with mobile support
+- ✅ Consistent card-based layouts
+- ✅ Better color coding and visual hierarchy
+- ✅ Improved forms with proper validation states
+- ✅ Loading and error states throughout

 Good progress!
-The core match management system is complete and functional.
+The core match management system is complete and functional with a polished admin interface.
 Next step is implementing the Swiss pairing algorithm. 🎾